 ~ Daughter Lenora "Nora" (Turner) White ~

-Daughter Lenora "Nora" Turner (1899-1973) was born in 1899.
-She married Robert M. White Jr. (1896-1964), a cousin and the son of Robert Marshall White.
+Daughter Lenora "Nora" Turner (1899-1973) was born June 1899 in Stewart Township, Fayette County.
+She married a cousin, Robert M. White Jr. (1896-1964), the son of Robert Marshall White.
 See their biography on the White page.

 ~ Daughter Hazel (Turner) Johnson ~

-Daughter Hazel Turner (1903-1984) was born in 1903.
+Daughter Hazel Turner (1902-1984) was born in 1902.

-She resided in Trevose, Bucks County, PA in 1973.
+She resided in Trevose, Bucks County, PA in 1952-1973.